KarimCarl/petfinder-petflix/README.md

 # About the project

-This project was built as a React & Redux Capstone project at Microverse.
-It is based on the idea of a "Catalogue of Recipes" which is a single-page application with React and Redux.
+This project was built as a React and Redux project for Moringa School Phase 2.
+Petflix is a single-page application with React and Redux.
 It shows a browsable list of pets that users can filter and access to the details of each pet.
 Every page, the main page, and pages for each item have a unique route within the Single Page Application. it has three functionality.

 * Page with a list of pets that could be filtered by animal type
 * Page for displaying lists of a particular animal type